GKS Tychy: History

 Two years after its creation, the football team of GKS Tychy won promotion to the second level of Polish football tier, and in early summer of 1974, the team was promoted to Ekstraklasa.
 With its topscorer Roman Ogaza, Tychy in August 1974 debuted in Ekstraklasa, in a 1–1 game vs. Lech Poznań.
 In 1975–76 Ekstraklasa, GKS Tychy finished second, after Polish champion Stal Mielec, and in the UEFA Cup, it played against West German side Köln.
 In the first leg, in Cologne (15 September 1976), Tychy lost 0–2.
-In the second leg, which took place on 29 September 1976 at Silesian Stadium in Chorzow, Polish team tied 1-1, after a goal by Roman Ogaza.
+In the second leg, which took place on 29 September 1976 at Silesian Stadium in Chorzów, Polish team tied 1-1, after a goal by Roman Ogaza.
 Ogaza himself was a member of Polish football team, which won silver in the 1976 Summer Olympics in Montreal, becoming the first athlete in the history of Tychy to win an olympic medal.

 In the 1976–77 Ekstraklasa, GKS Tychy, to the surprise of experts, was relegated from Polish top division, despite the fact that its top players remained at Tychy.
 After several seasons in Polish Second Division, GKS was once again relegated (1983) to the third level of Polish football tier, remaining there until 1993.
 After a merger with Sokół Pniewy, the new team, called Sokół Tychy-Pniewy, played in 1995–96 Ekstraklasa and 1996–97 Ekstraklasa.
 Due to financial difficulties, the team was dissolved in 1997.
 Soon afterwards, new organization, called Tyski Klub Sportowy Tychy was founded.
 Later on, the team eventually returned to the historic name GKS Tychy and won promotion to the I liga (second tier) in 2012.
 In the 2020–21 season GKS qualified to promotion play-offs to the Ekstraklasa, but lost to the final winner Górnik Łęczna.